factcast/factcast/factcast-site/documentation/content/factus/redis-transactional-projections.md

     - the class `AbstractRedisManagedProjection` or
     - the class `AbstractRedisSubscribedProjection`
 - it provides the serial number of the projection via the `@ProjectionMetaData` annotation
+- the handler methods receive an additional `RTransaction` parameter

 Example